ksurl/Shreddit/README.md

 Original repo and Readme.md [here](https://github.com/x89/Shreddit).

+# No longer updated as of 1/7/22.
+Please see [this](https://github.com/pythonInRelay/Shreddit/issues/17), for a list of alternatives.

 # Donation

 ### If you wish to support development and bugfixing of this script or any others I work on please consider a donation